Phits and 3D printed orthotics

 As part of our biomechanical assessment we have a number of options available to us in relation to our orthotic prescription and manufacture.
 A few options around both Phits and 3D printed custom orthotics are outlined below.

-As experts in the field of orthotic manufacture.
+As experts in the field of orthotic prescribing and manufacture.
 We recognise there is not a single approach that can truly deliver the whole variety of custom orthotic design.
 As such, we use a number of approaches and manufacturing for the wide range of orthoses we provide.

 3D Scanned custom printed approach